My Mission Statement

-The ethical sourcing of our materials is something we take very seriously here at Shakti Ellenwood HQ.
-We are committed to using gold, diamonds and precious gemstones from sources that are responsible and sustainable so that you can rest assured your handcrafted jewel reaches the highest possible ethical standards.
+The ethical sourcing of my materials is something I take very seriously here at Shakti Ellenwood HQ.
+I am committed to using gold, diamonds and precious gemstones from sources that are responsible and sustainable so that you can rest assured your handcrafted jewel reaches the highest possible ethical standards.

 One of the most important aspects of responsible sourcing is transparency in the supply chain.
-This means tracking the journey of the materials we use from their origin to our door.
-Here you can see the steps we have taken to achieve this:
+This means tracking the journey of the materials I use from their origin to our door.
+Here you can see the steps I have taken to achieve this:

-MACDESA is a community of approx. 500 families living near the city of Arequipa.
-This certified mine follows the strictest standards for the protection of both the environment and the people.
+The certified mines follows the strictest standards for the protection of both the environment and the people.
 This includes protection of the landscape, water sources and forests as well as health and safety for the miners and a strict no child labour policy.

 Responsibly Sourced Diamonds